Broadway Student Housing

 Developer James Wong wanted to build a livable, leading-edge building on what is now a parking lot.
 The 23-story building houses a Hyatt Place hotel on the first 11 floors, topped by 12 floors of housing and amenity space.
 A green roof will be part of the team’s strategy for stormwater retention.
 Pearl District residents will benefit from a new spot to enjoy coffee, wine, or a bite to eat…either in a new café or on the sidewalk under the new tree canopy.
 The building will offer hotel conveniences to tenants and fit in seamlessly with the surrounding neighborhood.
 This new building will be designed to fit the way people live, work, and play.
 Otak was chosen to lead the Hyatt Place design because of the team’s multidisciplinary approach and visionary philosophy focused on next-generation communities.

-Hotel Indigo and Kirkland Tower
+Hotel Indigo

 Adding Mixed Use Development to a Prime Location

 Otak provided comprehensive planning and design services for the mixed-use property, which also includes 10,000 square feet of retail and 7,700 square feet of restaurant space.
-Kirkland Tower’s mixed-use also includes luxury condominiums across its 12-stories.
+The tower’s mixed-use also includes luxury condominiums across its 12-stories.
 The design highlights the hotel chain’s signature brand while creating an iconic destination on the prime site.
 A six-story atrium, second-level meeting and conference hall, rooftop bar, expansive terrace, and valet parking will provide visitors and residents with luxury amenities and an inviting setting to enjoy the riverfront festival street and parks.
 The hotel, one of the few Indigo properties west of the Mississippi, is within easy walking distance of downtown Vancouver.

 Cascade Converting Plant